chintamanil/profile_blog/README.md

 ## Description

-profile_blog is a simple blog application built with AngularJS, Node.js, less and MongoDB.
+profile_blog is a simple blog and portfolio page application built with AngularJS, Node.js, less and MongoDB.
 Creates your article and shares them in a beautiful minimalistic template.

+## Stack

+* AngularJS
+* Bootstrap
+* MongoDB
+* Redis
+* Node.js

 ## Features